nuxsmin/sysMonDash/README.md

 Download the application from https://github.com/nuxsmin/sysMonDash and unpack it in the public webserver root.

 Edit the config file and set the paths and URLs according to your environment.
+The config file has many comments that explains what does every option.

 ---